 The singers’ music speaks of his progression in the gospel sphere and allowed him to share stages with top guns like Freke Umoh, Nathaniel Bassey, Onos, Tim Godfrey, Sammie Okposo, Timi Dakolo, Banky W, and a handful of other Nigerian artists as well as international artists like Donnie McClurkin, Travis Greene, Vashawn Mitchell, Jonathan Nelson, Don Moen, and many others.

-In this interview, Precious shares with Lambo Xtra about his greatest influence in music, challenges, the breakthrough in his career, and current project among others.
+In this interview, Precious shares with Lambo Xtra about his greatest influence in music, challenges, the breakthrough in his career, and current projects among others.

 Hey Precious!
 How are you?